hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 regardless of their role.
 There was a sense of equality among all participants that permeated every lecture, workshop, and informal gathering.
-This was especially motivated by the openness of the many high-achieving and recognized members of the community who attended, who always behaved as real allies to the rest of us.
+This was especially motivated by the openness of the many high-achieving and recognised members of the community who attended, who always behaved as real allies to the rest of us.
 It was possibly the first conference where I was willing to watch all keynote lectures, got through every one of them without feeling sleepy,